Our Guides & FAQs

 • set out your funeral wishes

-Unmarried partners and partners who have not registered a civil partnership cannot inherit from each other unless there is a will, so the death of one partner may create serious financial problems for the remaining partner.
+Unmarried partners and partners who have not registered a civil partnership cannot inherit from each other unless there is a Will, so the death of one partner may create serious financial problems for the remaining partner.

-There are a number of reasons why you should instruct a solicitor to prepare your will.
+There are a number of reasons why you should instruct a solicitor to prepare your Will.
 It is easy for simple mistakes to be made which can have profound consequences.
-There is a rise in challenges to wills.
+There is a rise in challenges to Wills.
 A will can be challenged in a number of ways so it is important to receive the advice necessary to prevent a challenge succeeding.
-Further, it may be possible to reduce the amount of inheritance tax if the will is prepared in a certain way.
+Further, it may be possible to reduce the amount of inheritance tax if the Will is prepared in a certain way.

 Mental capacity can be defined a person’s ability to make decisions for themselves.
 It is important to note that someone can lack capacity to make some decisions (for example, complex financial issues) but still have the capacity to make other decisions (for example, what they wish to eat).
-To make a will someone will need to understand: –
+To make a Will someone will need to understand: –

-• what making or changing a will means
+• what making or changing a Will means

 • how much money they have or what property they own

-• how making or changing a will might affect the people they know.
+• how making or changing a Will might affect the people they know.

-If they are unable to do any of the above then they may not be able to write their own will.
-It is still possible for someone to apply to the Court of Protection if they want to make a will on behalf of someone who cannot do it themselves.
+If they are unable to do any of the above then they may not be able to write their own Will.
+It is still possible for someone to apply to the Court of Protection if they want to make a Will on behalf of someone who cannot do it themselves.

 Yes, our partners at Kew Law regularly act as professional executors.

-Yes, there a number of ways a will can be challenged.
-Arguments may be presented that the will is invalid due to:- it being executed incorrectly; the person making it lacking capacity at the time of executing the will; undue influence; lack of knowledge or approval; revocation; fraud; and, forfeiture.
-To limit the risk of any such challenges proceeding you should instruct a solicitor to prepare your will.
+Yes, there a number of ways a Will can be challenged.
+Arguments may be presented that the Will is invalid due to:- it being executed incorrectly; the person making it lacking capacity at the time of executing the Will; undue influence; lack of knowledge or approval; revocation; fraud; and, forfeiture.
+To limit the risk of any such challenges proceeding you should instruct a solicitor to prepare your Will.

 Certain qualifying persons may also be able to make a claim against your estate if you did not make reasonable financial provision for them to take effect upon your death.